nixiz0/Agentis/README.md

 ## To have more Synthetic Voices Available (on Windows)

-Example of the list of your synthetic voices :

 ![List Synthetic Voices](ressources/list_example_voices.png)

 If you want to have more synthetic voices available, on Windows you have to go to the narrator settings and you can download the voices you want.